Alaricdragon/Starlords_Temp/README.md

     * "options" is an jsonArray containing the lineID's of any option or option set that this line should run. please note, that most lines by default have a entry in the [default_dialog_options.json](https://github.com/Deluth-git/Starlords/blob/master/data/lords/default_dialog_options.json) file
     * "show" is an jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran, if any conditions in the object are false, and this line is selected, it will not be shown. for "option_"'s, if this line is selected and the 'hide' is true, it will not be ran.
     * "enable": (only effects 'option_' lines) is a jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran. if any conditions in this object are false, and this option will be greyed out and unable to be used.
-    * "optionData" is the link to a line that happens when you click this option. if called as a line, and no options are selected for this line, it will automaticly load the linked line.
+    * "optionData": is the line to a line that happens when you click this option. if called as a line, and no options are selected for this line, it will automaticly load the linked line.
+    * "optionData": is the advanced option data form. this form runs through the intier lord list, and any lord matching 'conditions' will have an option added with the targetLord as data.
+      * "optionData": is the line to a line that happens when you click this option(s)
+      * "rules": is the rules that are required for each starlord in the game to be shown.
-    * "hint" is the hover over hint that happens when you hover only an option. only works if this line is called as an option
+    * "hint": is the hover over hint that happens when you hover only an option. only works if this line is called as an option
     * "shortcut" : "shortcutLey" if this is set to one of the acsepted value, will add a hotkey to an option. only works for "option_" lines. possable options are:
       * "ESCAPE"
     * "lines" is the dialog lines for every line a starlord speaks. this comes in 2 forms. the first, wish we will call basic, and the second, that we will call advanced: